OPS-E2E-PPE/VBA-Docs/api/Excel.GroupShapes.Range.md

 ```

 In Microsoft Excel, you cannot use this property to return a **ShapeRange** object containing all the **Shape** objects on a worksheet.
-Instead, use the following code:
+Instead, use the following code.

 ```vb
 Worksheets(1).Shapes.SelectAll ' select all shapes